cockroachdb/docs/v2.0/restore.md

 <span class="version-tag">New in v2.0</span>

-- **Description**: If you want to restore a table that depends on a sequence but don't want to restore the sequence it references, you can drop the sequence dependency from a table (i.e., the `DEFAULT` expression that uses the sequence) and then have it restored.
+- **Description**: If you want to restore a table that depends on a sequence but do not want to restore the sequence it references, you can drop the sequence dependency from a table (i.e., the `DEFAULT` expression that uses the sequence) and then have it restored.
 - **Key**: `skip_missing_sequences`
 - **Value**: *No value*
 - **Example**: `WITH skip_missing_sequences`